 Physical therapist assistants utilize various rehabilitative techniques to help patients whose abilities have been impaired by an accident, injury, illness, disease or other health-related conditions that limit movement and functional abilities.

-Clients include adult and pediatric patients with orthopedic and neurologic injuries and various medical conditions.
+Clients include adult and pediatric patients with orthopedic and neurological injuries and various medical conditions.

 Employment settings include acute care and rehabilitation hospitals, outpatient clinics, schools, nursing homes, home health and sports medicine clinics.